Pacific Biosciences of California Inc. (PACB) Shares Up Despite Recent Market Volatility

-Pacific Biosciences of California Inc. (NASDAQ: PACB)’s stock price has increased by 3.94 compared to its previous closing price of 8.89.
-Despite this, the company has seen a gain of 4.52% in its stock price over the last five trading days.
+Pacific Biosciences of California Inc. (NASDAQ: PACB)’s stock price has increased by 1.88 compared to its previous closing price of 9.58.
+Despite this, the company has experienced a 5.63% gain in its stock price over the last five trading sessions.
 Barron’s reported on 10/26/22 that Pacific Bio Pushes Back at Illumina With New No-Compromise Gene Readers

 Is It Worth Investing in Pacific Biosciences of California Inc. (NASDAQ: PACB) Right Now?